isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-audio.md

 This field may or may not be displayed, depending on the account permissions.

-**[!UICONTROL Click URL]:** (Ads using raw assets and with display banners only; optional) The URL on which the viewer will land when they click a display banner that accompanies your ad.

-**[!UICONTROL Final Click URL]:** (Ads using raw assets and with display banners only; read-only) The [!UICONTROL Click URL] with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 **[!UICONTROL VAST Tag]:** (Ads using VAST tags only) An URL for a third-party ad source.
 Make sure that the VAST tag includes only audio media files.

 **[!UICONTROL Final VAST Tag]:** (Ads using VAST tags only) The URL for the third-party ad source with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.